Attending Mass (Visiting Church #5)

 The lone musical instrument is a keyboard and the keyboardist leads the singing.
 There’s also a choir.
 Both the singers and musician are behind us.
 Removing our focus from them, makes it less like a performance and more worshipful.

 The priest leads us in the Apostle’s Creed.
 I thought this was a Protestant proclamation, but obviously not.
 We also pray the Lord’s Prayer.
 I’m aware Catholics don’t say the final line that Protestants do, but I almost say it anyway.

 The priest begins his Mother’s Day message with a series of anecdotes about moms, segueing into love: reciprocal love, romantic love, and love-your-enemies as exemplified by Jesus.
-I’m perplexed about a priest addressing the complexities of romantic love but appreciate him mentioning Jesus’ death as a love-your-enemies example.
+I wonder how a priest can address the complexities of romantic love, but he does a great job at it.
+I also appreciate him mentioning Jesus’s death as a love-your-enemies example.

 The message is short, followed by communion, what many refer to as the celebration of the Eucharist.
 The priest calls it “a memorial service” for Jesus.
 We don’t partake, and I attempt to spend this time in quiet contemplation of Jesus’ sacrifice.
 However, I’m too distracted to do so.